VICTORIA-OKESIPE/Qualitative-Data-Analysis/README.md

 # Let's talk a little bit about the process of generating codes
 #Step 1.
-Having a quick summary of your data first
+Having a quick summary of your data first.
+This you could do my reading through or leveraging any method that works for you to have a quick snapshot of your data.